 The Panthers went with offense and skill, as expected, during the 1st round of the 2016 NHL Draft on Friday night when they selected Finnish center Henrik Borgström with the 23rd pick.

-For more in-depth analysis of him, check out this write-up by the Finnish Junior Hockey Report.
+For more in-depth analysis of him, check out our write-up here.